Multiple day workshop learning the secrets of NiHonga

 You will make all of the paints by hand with a very ancient glue mixed with pigments - it is life changing.
 Working on fine rice paper or washi paper from Japan is a unique sensation.
 This is liberating, fun and can help with artists who are trapped into the size of their canvas.
 We will go beyond it with fun and sophistication.

 In this course, recipes of pigments and glues will be given to you.
 Also, the marouflage of small and very large pieces will be done together.
-Imagine moving your hand as if driven my music - a beginning calligraphy course is an optional pat of your workshop experience.
+Imagine moving your hand as if driven my music - a beginning calligraphy course is an optional part of your workshop experience.

-This four-day workshop of intensive painting and Japanese techniques will allow you to enhance and bring purity to whatever technique your chosen medium.
+This workshop of intensive painting and Japanese techniques will allow you to enhance and bring purity to whatever technique your chosen medium.
 Wendy has participated in every artist course given in Provence throughout the years, with over 25 different artists.
 She shares with you knowledge gained from each artist and each technique.

 Nihonga is an opening of the mind, new horizons; our workshop is a very rare chance to be introduced to the Japanese technique, rarely taught except with one student, one master.